Dese'Rae L. Stage: Live Through This

 Live Through This is a series of portraits and true stories of suicide attempt survivors across the United States.
 Stage launched the project in 2010, and began interviewing attempt survivors and making portraits in 2011.
 The inspiration for Live Through This came out of the silence surrounding the experience of suicide attempts.
 Stage said, "In the years after my most recent attempt in 2006, it felt like I was alone in what I'd been through.
 I didn't know anyone else who was open about having attempted suicide and lived; all I could find online were statistics, and a handful of anonymous stories wrapped with happy endings like neat little bows.
 They lacked the warmth of human idiosyncrasy.
 I couldn't connect."
 Live Through This gives suicide attempt survivors a platform to talk openly about their experiences with suicidal thoughts and actions.
 The narratives, which are transcribed and edited for readability, are accompanied by portraits and the survivors' full names.
 Survivors who have shared their stories represent a broad age range (19 to 69); a variety of socioeconomic, professional, and faith backgrounds; a breadth of trauma and mental health experiences; as well as folks from Black, brown, Latinx, Indigenous, and LGBTQ+ communities.
 Stage has interviewed and photographed nearly 200 suicide attempt survivors across the country.

 Live Through This is used as a training and educational tool in crisis call centers and graduate clinical programs.
 Stage speaks about Live Through This at suicide prevention events and universities nationwide.
-Stage and Live Through This played a role in inspiring Mike Faist's in development of the character of Connor Murphy for Tony Award-winning Broadway musical, Dear Evan Hansen.
+Stage and Live Through This played a role in inspiring Mike Faist's development of the character of Connor Murphy for Tony Award-winning Broadway musical, Dear Evan Hansen.
 Stage also centers her lived experience of suicidality in her consulting work and collaborations with researchers.

 In support of her work with Live Through This, Stage has appeared on Finding Hope: Battling America's Suicide Crisis, a CNN Town Hall with Anderson Cooper; CBS This Morning with Gayle King; Vice News; CBS Evening News and more.
 Live Through This has received coverage from The New York Times, People, Upworthy, Time and more.

 Suicide 'n' Stuff

-Stage produces and co-hosts the video podcast Suicide 'n' Stuff, with colleague Jess Stohlmann-Rainey.
+Stage previously produced and co-hosted the video podcast Suicide 'n' Stuff, with colleague Jess Stohlmann-Rainey.
+The final episode aired on May 4, 2021.

 Personal life

-Stage lives in Philadelphia with her wife and two children.
+Stage lives in Philadelphia.
 She experienced infertility and underwent both intrauterine insemination, IVF, and a miscarriage before conceiving her daughter.
 She experienced depression and suicidal thoughts during pregnancy.
-Her wife, who also experienced infertility, carried their son.
+Her ex-wife, who also experienced infertility, carried their son.

 Stage was one of the first queer people in New York to marry under the Marriage Equality Act, and one of the first to divorce.